Start your sailing adventure in Guadeloupe

 Day 7: Gosier to Anse-de-Mai, Dominica (52 nm)

 On the 7th day of your sailing trip, sail over to the isle of Dominica.
-There are no marina so make sure your batteries are well charged before sailing over to the island.
+There are no marinas so make sure your batteries are well-charged before sailing over to the island.
 Here you will simply find yourself in paradise.
 After a long day of sailing, enjoy the restaurants this area has to offer such as Les Lauriers or La Goulue.
 Have an early night before a full day of exploring the island the following morning.